Trilobyte: Subsequent projects

 The next projects for Trilobyte were published by Trilobyte itself.
 Clandestiny, with gameplay similar to the previous The 7th Guest, and The 11th Hour, though using cel animated (cartoon) video rather than live action, and Uncle Henry's Playhouse, a re-packaging of a number of the puzzles and games from The 7th Guest, The 11th Hour, and Clandestiny.
 Neither were commercially successful.

 It has been reported that the relationship between Landeros and Devine became so strained that they last spoke to each other at a board meeting in November 1996.

 After Clandestiny, the company effectively took two different internal directions.
 Landeros led a project called Tender Loving Care, while Devine started a Massively Multiplayer project, Millennium.
 Tender Loving Care, starring John Hurt, was completed in 1998.

-About the same time, Red Orb Entertainment, a division of Brøderbund, signed on to publish two titles on Devine's "side" of the company – Assault!, a top-down multiplayer action game, and Extreme Racing, a racing game, which ran on a shared game engine.
+About the same time, Red Orb Entertainment, a division of Broderbund, signed on to publish two titles on Devine's "side" of the company – Assault!, a top-down multiplayer action game, and Extreme Racing, a racing game, which ran on a shared game engine.
 Assault! was later renamed Extreme Warfare and changed from top-down to a first person perspective.
 Extreme Racing was retitled Baja 1000 Racing and attached to a SCORE International racing license.
 Both games made appearances at the Electronic Entertainment Expo (E3) trade show that year.

 Closing

-The Learning Company purchased Brøderbund in 1998.
-The Learning Company canceled many of the current Red Orb game projects and Trilobyte.
-The company was unable to find new publishers for the titles and cut payroll on 15 September 1998.
-However, the company stayed afloat for several more months in the hopes of being acquired by Midway Games.
-The company closed in early 1999.

-Rob Landeros later developed a proposal for another first-person sequel in The 7th Guest series – The Collector.
+In June 1998, The Learning Company acquired Broderbund.
+The Learning Company was not interested in any kind of online games and thus canceled Trilobyte's by September.
+Unable to find another publisher for its projects, the company cut payroll on September 15, 1998.
+Publishers like Electronic Arts and especially Midway Games were interested in acquiring the company.
+By December, Trilobyte was close to reaching an agreement with Midway and Devine unsuccessfully sought funding from Paul Allen to keep the company afloat until it was finalized.
+However, the publisher stopped calling at the end of the month and, in January 1999, the company was being evicted.
+Trilobyte had its last day of operations on February 2, 1999.
+Devine took up a job at id Software and led the design of Quake III Arena.
+Other staffers were hired by the nascent local company N'Lightning Software Development to develop Catechumen.